 I had no clue what I missing until I innocently sampled this recipe over pasta one night.
 I wanted to lick my plate clean.
 In fact, it reminded me of how my grandmother used to make tomato sauce.
 The secret?
 Butter.
 Yes, butter.
 Sounds like an unusual ingredient for tomato sauce, but it adds a subtle creaminess and mellows out the acidity of the tomatoes.
 Heaven.

-Don’t worry, neither did I until I tried this recipe.
-In fact, it was her famous sauce that made me realize what was missing from mine all these years!
-It requires only 3 ingredients, 1 minute of prep time, and it’s dead simple to make.
+This recipe requires only 3 ingredients, 1 minute of prep time, and is dead simple to make.
 You literally throw everything into a pot and cook it.
 You don’t even have to chop the onion, OK?

-Besides the butter, this sauce is all about the tomatoes.
-You can use fresh, ripe tomatoes or canned.
+For the tomatoes, you can use fresh or canned.
 Either way is totally fine.
 Just make sure that whatever you buy is good quality.
 My preference is whole, peeled San Marzano tomatoes that I crush directly in the pot.
-I also use less butter and have adapted my ingredients based on availability; red onion, shallots, fresh basil- it all works.
+I also use less butter than the original recipe and have adapted my ingredients based on availability; red onion, shallots, fresh basil- it all works.

-This simple tomato sauce is not only tasty but very versatile.
+This simple tomato sauce is not only tasty, but it’s very versatile.
 I usually make one big pot and freeze the leftovers in different size containers and ziploc bags.
 This way I can pull out whatever I need, whenever I need it.

 Then you can do this (and thank me later):